 Maryland’s Paid Family and Medical Leave Insurance (FAMLI) Program

-In July 2026, Maryland is preparing to launch a new paid family and medical leave insurance (FAMLI) program.
+The Maryland General Assembly recently passed a final bill to establish new implementation dates for Maryland’s paid family and medical leave insurance (FAMLI) program.
 This program will allow employees to take time off from work to take care of themselves or a family member and still be paid up to $1,000 a week for up to 12 weeks within a 12-month period.

 State Contribution Rates and Plans